mynk-tmr/notes/Build_Tools/Git.md

 - merge : combine end-points and point to it.
 	- **fast-forward**: move main branch's tip forward onto feat tip
 	- **2 parent**: new commit is created (merge commit)
-- rebase : replay all commits on 1 branch on a different branch
+- rebase : replay all commits in a particular branch over a different branch

 ```shell
 cat .git/HEAD #ref: refs/heads/main